mabel-dev/opteryx.dev/docs/sql-reference/adv-temp-tables.md

 # Relation Constructors

-[Opteryx](https://github.com/mabel-dev/opteryx) provides options to create temporary relations as part of query definitions.
+There are multiple options to create temporary relations as part of query definitions.
 These relations exist only for the execution of the query that defines them.

 ## Using `VALUES`